wrossmorrow/machtests/README.md

 ## Purpose

-Run easily maintanable and extensible collections of test scripts on the `yen` servers, ideally to identify problems on the servers before users do.
+Run easily maintanable and extensible collections of test scripts on the `yen` servers.

 ## Why

 The broad purpose of these tests is to _proactively_ assess the availability of software packages, software package setups (`module load`), local server and network file systems, on the Stanford GSB's "`yen`" research computing servers.
-By proactive we mainly intend for these tests to help us identify problems on the servers before users do.
-There are also some basic task executions as tests.
+By proactive we mainly intend for these tests to help us _identify problems on the servers before users do_.

 ## Contributing Tests

 The testing system is designed so that _you don't need to know how the tests are actually run_ to write or edit a test.
 You just need to know what you want to test, and how package that in a `bash` script, and maybe edit some "front matter" to control test execution if you want.
 Our hope is that this makes contribution, maintenance, and debugging of the tests themselves easy, by abstracting away running infrastructure into a single script.

+While you only _have_ to know how to script your test to contribute a test, you can do alot here to control how your test runs with "frontmatter".
+This is described in more detail below.
+But, in brief, frontmatter will let you:

+* customize the name of your test
+* provide a version number for your test
+* provide a description of the test
+* list the test's authors
+* set, change, or eliminate the timeout used for the test
+* run the test only in certain test cycles, or with a specified probability
+* specify prerequisites from the same test suite, making executions follow a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) pattern

 ## How Tests Run